cyclecycle/role-pattern-nlp/README.md

     'arg2': [doc[3]],  # [shaping]
 }

-''' Create a dictionary of all the features we want our RolePatternBuilder to have access to when building and refining patterns ''' feature_dict = {'DEP': 'dep_', 'TAG': 'tag_'}
+''' Create a dictionary of all the features we want the RolePatternBuilder to have access to when building and refining patterns ''' feature_dict = {'DEP': 'dep_', 'TAG': 'tag_'}